 If you want to know the exact voltage rating, then look at the ‘voltage under load’ specification on that label.
 It will give a detailed description of what Power Wheels toys are powered by and their respective voltages.

 In case you already bought the Power Wheels toy, then the user manual is your best bet.
 It will give you all the information about the voltage rating of that toy in detail and may also include other specifications like its amperage or wattage ratings.

 Use a voltmeter

-You can then detach the battery and connect it to your voltmeter.
-The reading on the voltmeter is the maximum voltage of the battery when fully charged.
+You can then disconnect the battery and hook it up to the voltmeter.
+Voltmeter readings provide the battery’s maximum voltage after being fully charged.

 Why Battery Voltage Matters

 The voltage rating of your kid’s Power Wheels toy is an important factor to consider.
 Here’s why it matters;